DCAN-Labs/BIBSnet/README.md

                         be the postbibsnet stage.
 Valid choices: prebibsnet, bibsnet, postbibsnet
   -model MODEL, --model-number MODEL, --bibsnet-model MODEL
                         Model/task number for BIBSnet.
-By default, this will be inferred from CABINET/data/models.csv based
+By default, this will be inferred from CABINET/data/models.csv based on
-                        on which data (T1, T2, or both) exists in the --bids- dir.
+                        which data exists in the --bids-dir.
+BIBSnet will run model 514 by default for T1w-only, model 515 for T2w-only, and model 512 for both T1w and T2w.
   --overwrite, --overwrite-old
                         Include this flag to overwrite any previous CABINET outputs in the derivatives sub-directories.
 Otherwise,